Case Corporation

-The Case Corporation was a manufacturer of agricultural machinery and construction equipment.
-Founded, in 1842, by Jerome Increase Case as the J. I. Case Threshing Machine Company, it operated under that name for most of a century.
-For another 66 years it was the J. I. Case Company, and was often called simply Case.
+Case Corporation was a manufacturer of agricultural machinery and construction equipment.
+Founded in 1842 by Jerome Increase Case as the J. I. Case Threshing Machine Company, it operated under that name until 1928.
+For 66 years after that it was the J. I. Case Company, and was often called simply Case.
 In the late 19th century, Case was one of America's largest builders of steam engines, producing self-propelled portable engines, traction engines and steam tractors.
 It was a major producer of threshing machines and other harvesting equipment.
 The company also produced various machinery for the U.S. military (combat engineer equipment for the USMC, full-tracked tractors and scoop loaders for the U.S. Army, etc.).
 In the 20th century, Case was among the ten largest builders of farm tractors for many years.
 In the 1950s its construction equipment line became its primary focus, with agricultural business second.

-Case's corporate entities and brands changed repeatedly in the 1980s and 1990s.
+Case's corporate entities and brands changed several times in the 1980s and 1990s.
 When its corporate parent, Tenneco, bought International Harvester's agricultural equipment division and merged it into Case, the J. I. Case Company continued, but it began using the Case IH brand.
 In the 1990s it changed names several more times (each name including "Case") before its merger into CNH Global ended its history as a distinct entity.
 Various CNH brands continue to make use of the Case name, such as Case CE and Case IH.

 Name details

-Founded by Jerome I. Case in 1842 as the J. I. Case Threshing Machine Company, the company operated under that name for most of a century, until 1928.
+Founded by Jerome I. Case in 1842 as the J. I. Case Threshing Machine Company, the company operated under that name until 1928.
 In some of its advertisements the name was styled J. I. Case T. M. Co. for short.
 Another business founded by Jerome I. Case, the J. I. Case Plow Works, was an independent business.
-When the Plow Works was bought by Massey-Harris in 1928, the latter sold the name rights to the J. I. Case Threshing Machine Company, which reincorporated as the J. I. Case Company.
+When Massey-Harris bought the J. I. Case Plow Works in 1928, they sold its name rights to the J. I. Case Threshing Machine Company, which reincorporated as the J. I. Case Company.
 That company, which became majority-owned by Tenneco in 1967 and a wholly owned subsidiary in 1970, was often called by the simple brand name Case.

 In 1984, Tenneco bought International Harvester's agricultural equipment division and merged it into Case, and the farm equipment brands were combined as Case IH, although the corporation legally remained the J. I. Case Company.
 It continued as such until 1994, when Tenneco divested it as the Case Equipment Corporation.
 Case Equipment became Case Corporation and later Case LLC.

 In 1999, Case LLC merged with New Holland Agriculture to form CNH Global, a Fiat Group division, which has since been demerged into a corporation that is majority-owned by Fiat Industrial.
 The name Case lives on in two CNH brands: Case CE (from "Construction Equipment"), which is the world's third largest brand of construction equipment, and Case IH, which is the world's second largest brand of agricultural equipment.